jesperringhog/the-auction/README.md

 - Building and rendering auction-related UI components in TypeScript
 - Completing and refining the bid placement functionality
 - Handling frontend/backend communication for live bidding updates
+- Deploying the frontend to Vercel and the backend to Render
 - Debugging and fixing issues across both frontend and backend

 ## Installation